 Will an attorney prepare my Trust?

-Why have an attorney prepare my Trust and Will?
+Why has an attorney prepared my Trust and Will?

 - An improperly prepared document can be disastrous to your estate and beneficiaries.

 - The attorney will keep a notarized copy of all documents, on file, to protect you if you lose the original.